 Arrival & Getting Around in Jeju

 Transportation in Jeju can be a bit of a mess, similar to traveling Taiwan.
 Since it’s an island, getting to Jeju is a relatively simple matter of taking a flight.
 Note that if you are flying out early from Gimpo Airport, the airport closes each night from 12am-4:30am.
-Though getting to Jeju could also be the complicated mess of finding, buying a ticket for, and and boarding a ferry.
+Though getting to Jeju could also involve finding, buying a ticket for, and boarding a ferry.
 Either way, once you arrive it’ll be on the north side of the island, basically inside Jeju City.
-Once you’re on the island is when things get a bit harrier.
+Once you’re on the island is when things get a bit hairier.

 Where to Stay in Jeju

-Where you choose to rest your head will greatly affect your trip.
-After one year traveling around the world and an additional two-and-a-half years living in Korea, I can attest to the fact that every place is different and has a different vibe.
+Where you choose to rest your head will greatly affect your trip, especially if you’re traveling Jeju by bus.
+After years traveling around the world and an additional three years living in Korea, I can attest to the fact that every place is different and has a different vibe.
 Even if the descriptions and amenities seem eerily similar, pay close attention to the words that other guests use to describe a place.
 There’s tranquil Seogwipo, isolated Jungmun, connected Jeju City, and beautiful Udo.

 Tips for Choosing Accommodation